 Staff + Board

 It’s true: NEST is a non-profit, bootstraps organization.
-Our board of directors is made up of all volunteer community members, and a small part-time staff.
+Our board of directors is made up of all volunteer community members, and a small staff.

 We’re a friendly, resourceful and tenacious bunch who cares deeply about the neighborhood.
 We’re glad you’re here.